wking/ccon/README.md

 A single binary to handle basic container creation.
-The goal is to produce a lightweight tool in C that can serve as a test-bed for [Open Container Specification][ocs] development.
+The goal is to produce a lightweight tool in C that can serve as a test-bed for [Open Container Intiative Runtime Specification][runtime-spec] development.
 Ccon is thin wrapper around the underlying syscalls and kernel primitives.
 It makes it easy to apply a given configuration, but does not have an opinion about what a container should look like (it's even less opinionated than [LXC][lxc.container.conf.5]).

 ## Table of contents